Bond Blackwell (1971, Vancouver, B.C., Canada) has been obsessed with photography since his early teens.

 His landscape works are based on formal associations which open a unique poetic vein.
 Multilayered images arise in which the fragility and instability of our seemingly certain reality is questioned.
 By exploring the concept of landscape in a particular way, he finds that movement reveals an inherent awkwardness, a playfulness that echoes our own vulnerabilities and can be a metaphor for the ever-seeking individual who experiences a continuous loss.

-Bond Blackwell currently lives and works in Toronto, Ontario, Canada.
+Bond Blackwell currently lives and works in Port Alberni, B.C., Canada.